jsmuster/ang6-jwt-login/README.md

 for a dev server & a proxy.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Screenshots

+User logs into the site:
 ![Login Page][login]

+User lands on a user home page:
 ![User Home Page][user]

+User increments a counter:
 ![Increment Action][increment-action]

+Counter incremented:
 ![Action Result][incremented-result]

 [login]: https://raw.githubusercontent.com/jsmuster/ang6-jwt-login/master/src/imgs/login-page.png "Login Page"